 When it comes to protection, the American Akita is the name of the game.
-Due to its muscular build and intimidating stature, they are a strong deterrent of unwanted company.
+Due to its muscular build and intimidating stature, they are a strong deterrent to unwanted company.

 On top of their physical capabilities, these dogs will bark to alert its owner of an intruder’s presence.
 Despite its ability to stop a threat, no dog should be put in harm’s way.

 The breed’s intimidating build is paired with an intimidating personality.
 These dogs have the bite to back up the bark, notorious for being inhospitable towards strangers in general.

-Due to their fierce loyalty to their owners, should their owner have trained them properly, they will gladly put themselves in between them and an intruder.
+Due to their fierce loyalty to their owners, should their owner have trained them properly, they will gladly put themselves in between their owner and an intruder.

 Unfortunately, there is no universal healthcare for dogs.
 If you are considering getting a dog, you need to be capable of providing it with adequate healthcare and medicine.

 Dogs are like people, in that they can get sick and injured too.
 Some dogs will be more prone to certain health issues than others, making it necessary to take them into consideration when getting a purebred.

 The American Akita is a tough dog, although, they do not tend to have relatively long lifespans.